huangyongbobo/eFreeNet/README.md

 ## Environment

 The following is our code running environment for your reference.
 We use Anaconda as the environment to install all packages.
-`python: 3.7`
+python: 3.7

-`pytorch: 1.4.0`
+pytorch: 1.4.0

-`cuda: 9.2`
+cuda: 9.2
 ## Code Structure

-* Dataset:
+* `Dataset`:
-* model: the main codes of the eFateNet architecture.
+* `model`: the main codes of the eFateNet architecture.
-* ApproxNDCGLoss: the main codes of loss based on Learning to Rank.
+* `ApproxNDCGLoss`: the main codes of loss based on Learning to Rank.
-* Neg_Cor_Loss: the main codes of loss based on Negative Correlation Learning.
+* `Neg_Cor_Loss`: the main codes of loss based on Negative Correlation Learning.
-* Train: the main code to train the model.
+* `Train`: the main code to train the model.
-* Test: the main code to evaluate the model.
+* `Test`: the main code to evaluate the model.